mahtab2003/Xera/README.md

 - Integration With:
 	- MOFH (MyOwnFreeHost)
 	- Google Recaptcha
+	- CryptoLoot
 	- hCaptcha
 	- GoGetSSL
 	- SitePro
 	- SMTP
+- Update Manager

 ## Requirements
 Your server needs to meet the following minimal requirements to run Xera:
-- PHP v7.2 or above
+- PHP v7.2 or above.
-- MySQL v5.7 or above
+- MySQL v5.7 or above.
-- Valid Trusted SSL Certificate
+- Valid Trusted SSL Certificate.

 ## Installation
 Installation of Xera is much eaiser then you think!